droidconHQ/CuteBotDriver/README.md

 * **`FlutterApi.dart`**: Contains a cross-platform implementation utilizing the `flutter_blue_plus` package ecosystem.

 * **`CutebotAndroidSample`**: Contains a complete example application using the `AndroidApi.kt`.
+* **`CutebotFlutterSample`**: Contains a complete example application using the `FlutterApi.kt`.
+Please note this sample has only been tested on Android

 ## Connecting to the Robot
 Make sure you have first paired the robot with your phone before running your app, the robot will need to be connected first.